casoon/bun-astro-starter-with-bootstrap/README.md

 - **Bootstrap**: CSS framework for responsive and modern design.
 - **TypeScript**: Static typing for a better developer experience.
 - **Sass**: CSS preprocessor for writing reusable, scalable styles.
+- **Lightning CSS**: Fast CSS minification and autoprefixing for optimized styles.

 ## Requirements